alekratz/sbl-py/README.md

 * [ ] Document all code we have so far

 ## Wishlist
+* Support for negative numbers
+* Support for floating point numbers
 * Built-in string concatenation
 * Pointers/references to things (functions, locations on the stack, etc)
 * An actual type system